nprapps/nprapps.github.com/_posts/2012-12-4-we-are-looking-for-teammates.markdown

 ### Bonus points to folks who...

-* Kick ass at making maps
+* Kick ass at statistics
 * Love information design
 * Know a thing or two about government data
 * Want to teach us stuff!!